-The task can feel exceptionally difficult — I myself have spent the last three years desperately trying to “get good” at Spanish, and to say I'm fluent would still be una mentira (a lie) — and many just give up altogether.
+The task can feel exceptionally difficult.
+I myself have spent the last three years desperately trying to “get good” at Spanish, and to say I'm fluent would still be una mentira (a lie).
+Many just give up altogether.

 But while it's true that adult brains aren't particularly well-suited to picking up new languages, this hardly means trying is futile.
 According to language experts, mastering a second (or even third or fourth!) language is completely possible.

 You just have to know some simple tricks.

 Humans Are Born to Speak Languages

 Let's start with some good news.
 Human beings, unless they have cognitive deficits, “are born innately with the ability to acquire the language or languages that they are exposed to," says speech pathologist Michelle Grosberg Smith, M.S.
 CCC-SLP.